Cordoba Minerals (CVE:CDB) Trading Up 25% – Still a Buy?

-Cordoba Minerals Corp.
-(CVE:CDB – Get Free Report) shares were up 25% during mid-day trading on Friday .
+Shares of Cordoba Minerals Corp.
+(CVE:CDB – Get Free Report) were up 25% during mid-day trading on Saturday .
 The stock traded as high as C$0.50 and last traded at C$0.45.
-Approximately 320,138 shares were traded during trading, an increase of 563% from the average daily volume of 48,266 shares.
+Approximately 320,138 shares changed hands during trading, an increase of 563% from the average daily volume of 48,266 shares.
 The stock had previously closed at C$0.36.

 About Cordoba Minerals